 Fair Head Cliffs – Dragonstone

-A little further along the Causeway Coastal Route, and visible from Murlough Bay, are the spectacular Fair Head Cliffs.
-This a five kilometre long cliff which rises almost 200 metres / 650 feet above sea level.
+A little further along the Causeway Coastal Route, and visible from Murlough Bay, are the Fair Head Cliffs.
+This is a five kilometre long cliff which rises almost 200 metres / 650 feet above sea level.

-Fair Head is a regarded as one of the best places for rock climbing in Ireland, and the area also offers lovely walking opportunities.
+Fair Head is regarded as one of the best places for rock climbing in Ireland, and the area also offers lovely walking opportunities.

-In Game of Thrones, Fair Head was used as the location for the Dragonstone Cliffs Season 7 of the show, with a number of scenes taking place here.
+In Game of Thrones, Fair Head was used as the location for the Dragonstone Cliffs in Season 7 of the show, with a number of scenes taking place here.

 First, the conversation between Varys and Melisandre in episode 3, where Varys confronts Melisandre over her reluctance to meet with Jon.
 Later in the same episode, we see Tyrion and Jon Snow talking about the need for dragon glass to battle the army of the dead.